 The Weather in Egypt

 For most people, the weather is the crucial factor in deciding when to visit Egypt.
 The climate is typically hot and sunny throughout the year, and there is very little precipitation south of Cairo.
 Even in the wettest places (Alexandria and Rafah), it only rains on an average of 46 days per year.
 Winters are generally mild, with daytime temperatures in Cairo averaging around 68 degrees Fahrenheit.
-At night, temperatures in the capital can drop to 50 degrees F or lower.
+At night, temperatures in the capital can drop to 50 degrees Fahrenheit or lower.
 In summer, temperatures reach an average of 95 degrees Fahrenheit, exacerbated by intense humidity.

 It is important to remember that many of Egypt's ancient sights are located in desert regions that remain hot despite the proximity of the Nile River.
 Climbing into an airless tomb on a 100-degree day can be draining, while several top attractions are located in southern Egypt, where it is even hotter than Cairo.
 If you're planning on visiting Luxor or Aswan from May to October, make sure to avoid the midday heat by planning your sight-seeing for the early morning or late afternoon.
 Between March and May, the khamsin wind brings thick dust and sandstorms.